 What Is a Certified Private Wealth Advisor (CPWA)?

-Certified Private Wealth Advisor (CPWA) is a certification given to financial professionals who service high net worth clients.
-Therefore, this certification is designed for experienced financial professionals who want to address the financial needs of those with more than $5 million net worth.
+Certified private wealth advisor (CPWA) is a certification given to financial professionals who service high net worth clients.
+Therefore, this certification is designed for experienced financial professionals who want to address the financial needs of those with more than a $5 million net worth.

 To achieve a CPWA designation candidates must meet the prerequisite, education, and exam requirements.
 All candidates must obtain all the following:

-- A bachelor’s degree from an accredited university or college or have one of the following license or designation: CIMA, CIMC, CFA, CFP, ChFC or CPA license.
+- A bachelor’s degree from an accredited university or college or have one of the following license or designation: CIMA, RMA, CFA, CFP, ChFC or CPA license.